Gravitational Wave Generation via the Einstein-Langevin Equation: Analytical Results

 \subsubsection{Integral with respect to $\tau'$}

-Since Eq. (\ref{hubble}) is observer time-dependent, we can treat it as a constant, $H_0$, for the purpose of evaluating the integral over $\tau'$ in Eq. (\ref{2kern}).
-However, it diverges within the given limits; to address this, we apply a renormalization approach.
-Renormalization is commonly used in field theory to handle divergent integrals by isolating and removing unphysical infinities while extracting a physically meaningful, convergent solution.
+Since Eq. (\ref{hubble}) is observer time-dependent (i.e., if we naively neglect the conversion between observer and conformal times, and treat them as independent), we can treat $H(t)$ as a constant, $H_0$, in the integral over $\tau'$ in Eq. (\ref{2kern}).
+This is to impose analytical control of an otherwise intractable integral, but the integral ultimately diverges at the asymptote $\tau'=\tau$.
+To address this, we apply a renormalization approach.
+Renormalization is commonly used in quantum/effective field theory to handle divergent integrals by isolating and removing unphysical infinities and extracting a physically meaningful, convergent solution.

-We regulate the denominator by introducing a small parameter $\varepsilon$, which acts as a cutoff to manage the singularity near $\tau'\rightarrow\tau$.
-After obtaining an analytical evaluation, the implied limit of $\varepsilon\rightarrow0$ allows us to Taylor expand the evaluation and remove the divergent terms, keeping only the finite remainder.
-This finite remainder represents our physically relevant solution.
+We regulate the denominator by introducing a small parameter $\varepsilon$, which acts as a cutoff to manage the asymptote near $\tau'\rightarrow\tau$.
+After obtaining an analytical evaluation, the implied limit of $\varepsilon\rightarrow0$ allows us to Taylor expand the evaluation and remove the divergent terms, keeping only the finite remainder as our physically relevant solution.
+With the variable substitution $\tau-\tau'=\xi$ and $-d\tau'=d\xi$, the integrand simplifies and evaluates as follows: